Malav-P/Neural_Network_C/README.md

 The function `train_network(...)` is a call to train the network.
 Each of the inputs is described below. <br />

 - `my_net` : a pointer to an an instance of `NEURAL_NET`
-- `train_image` : a 2D array of type `double` containing the training data.
+- `my_data->train_images` : a 2D array of type `double` containing the training data.
 It is the user's responsibility to ensure that the dimensions of the array match the size of the input layer
-- `label_train` : a 2D array of type `double` containing the training labels.
+- `my_data->train_labels` : a 2D array of type `double` containing the training labels.
 It is the user's responsibility to ensure that the dimesions of this array match the size of the output layer
-- `no_of_train_pts` : total number of training examples for this training session
+- `N_TRAIN` : total number of training examples for this training session
 - `batch_size` : subset size of the training sample the algorithm uses when completing a singular update of the weights and biases
 - `epochs` : number of epochs for the the training session
 - `optimizer` : the descent algorithm used to train the weights.